Great Central magazine

 As Great Central’s Food and Drink Editor, I organised and managed a team of a dozen volunteer writers and photographers.

 I planned and commissioned content and assigned articles to my team.
 I also copy-edited stories before approving them for print.
-Ever the trainer, I produced a comprehensive style guide for the magazine’s writers.
+I’m always looking for opportunities to pass my knowledge on to others, which is why I also produced a comprehensive style guide for the magazine’s writers.